New Holland Agriculture: Opti-Fan system

 The Opti-Fan system compensates automatically for continuous uphill or downhill gradients in combines.
 When driving downhill, material moves against gravity and therefore more slowly over the grainpan and top sieve, causing it to remain longer in the cleaning shoe and the layer thickness to increase.
 More ‘material other than grain' (MOG) remains in the cleaning shoe as the set cleaning fan speed is insufficient to clear the crop.
 Driving uphill causes the material layer to decrease as it moves more quickly out of the shoe under gravity.
 The air flow from the fan is too high for the thin layer of material which results in the material travelling too quickly over the top causing increased grain losses.
 The fan speed control system senses the combine's angle of ascent or descent and automatically adjusts the cleaning fan speed to compensate.
 The operator sets the level-field fan speed and the system reduces the speed when travelling uphill and increases it downhill to optimise the material layer thickness on the cleaning shoe.

-The Opti-Fan system was awarded with a Silver Medal at Agritechnica in 2009.
+The Opti-Fan system was awarded with a silver medal at Agritechnica in 2009.

 IntelliFill system

 The FR9000's IntelliFill system allows the operator to fill a trailer accurately and with minimal losses, even when visibility is limited.
 Following a front-to-rear or rear-to-front pattern, the automatic trailer tracking system uses a specialised 3D camera mounted under the spout to guide the crop flow into the trailer.
 The system ensures a uniform fill whether the trailer is alongside the forage harvester, or following, in the case of starting new fields.
 The system can accurately control the crop flow trajectory even when operating at night.
-The spout-mounted sensor creates a distance image of the trailer and its surroundings, based on NIR (near infra red) technology.
+The spout-mounted sensor creates a distance image of the trailer and its surroundings, based on NIR (near infrared) technology.
 Unlike conventional mono or stereo camera systems, which have poor depth perception, the New Holland tracking system can accurately position the crop flow to a distance of 20 metres.

-IntelliFill system was awarded with a Gold Medal at Agritechnica in 2009.
+IntelliFill system was awarded with a gold medal at Agritechnica in 2009.